astroindhu/Genetic-Algorithm-for-MIR-optical-constants-modeling/README.md

 This is a Genetic Algorithm driven algorithm which used the fresnal and dispersion model for modelling wavelength dependent mid-infrared optical constants of glasses.
 This code can be extended to any isotropic minerals.

 The manuscript regarding this work is currently under preparation for publication.
-The collaborators of this research includes
+The authors of this research include

 1) Indhu Varatharajan, Department of Geosciences, Stony Brook University, Stony Brook, NY11794